matt-pasienski/snack-queue/README.md

 * Backend architecture (AWS, lambdas?)
 * Web page

+**Proposed Architecture**
+- General Backend based on :lambda:
+- Admin Frontend for managing the creation of new queues/QRs and managing the line, turns, etc.
+- PWA for a QA reader.

 **Current plan:**
 - Our current plan is to generate a code for each cell phone after they take a QR code picture
 - The QR code is displayed on a screen